Shariyer/Cars-Lobby-client/README.md

 7.redirect to current page after login
 8.admin can see  allbuyers and allsellers , delete them as well as verify sellers 9.buyer and see booked product
-10.seller can advertise product and cancel advertisement and also see their all products
+10.seller can advertise product and cancel advertisement, add product and also see their all products
 11. buyer can report any product and admin can take action based on report